Francois Peron National Park

 Enjoy walking along the beaches with views of rich red cliffs meeting green-blue water.
 At Gregories a rock shelf parallel to the coast is excellent for snorkelling with the chance to drift along the wall and see some of the local marine life.
 The ledge can be accessed from shore but wear shoes and shuffle your feet for protection from stonefish.

 Fishing is popular along this stretch of coastline either from the shore or small dinghies which can be launched from the beach at both Bottle Bay and South Gregories.
 Whiting, bream and kingfish are the likely catches in this area.
+There is no vehicle access to the beach at Gregories.

 Where the land and sea meet at Bottle Bay